MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/configure-always-encrypted-keys-using-ssms.md

     For more information about the above key stores, see [Create and store column master keys for Always Encrypted](../../../relational-databases/security/encryption/create-and-store-column-master-keys-always-encrypted.md).

-5. If you are using [!INCLUDE [sssqlv15-md](../../../includes/sssqlv15-md.md)] and your SQL Server instance is configured with a secure enclave, you can select the **Allow enclave computations** checkbox to make the master key enclave-enabled.
+5. If you're using [!INCLUDE [sssqlv15-md](../../../includes/sssqlv15-md.md)] and your SQL Server instance is configured with a secure enclave, you can select the **Allow enclave computations** checkbox to make the master key enclave-enabled.
 See [Always Encrypted with secure enclaves](always-encrypted-enclaves.md) for details.

     > [!NOTE]
     > The **Allow enclave computations** checkbox does not appear if your SQL Server instance is not correctly configured with a secure enclave.